gitam-2021/CSEN1021/tutorials/vscode-gitam/README.md

-# Overview: VSCode in Cloud
+# How to submit your first assignment?
 ![Student Experience](assets/00-vscode-gitam-flow.jpg)

 ## Steps
-1. Login to Github
+1. Login to Github.
 2. Create a Dev machine in the cloud.
 Configure Github SSH with your Dev machine in the Cloud.
 Select the `GITAM` folder.
+3. Accept the assignment.
+4. Working on the assignment.
+5. Submitting your assignment.

 ### Step#1: Login to Github
 [Login](https://github.com/login) to your github account.